Paul & the Law: A Contextual Approach

 I have just finished reading Paul & the Law: A Contextual Approach, by Frank Thielman, InterVarsity Press, 1994.
 Which I would recommend as a fascinating study of the role that Paul’s concept of holiness plays in relationship to the surpassed Mosaic Law.
 We find in many of our discussions here that there is a disagreement on the nature of sexual purity in regards to the idea of justification by grace alone.
 Thielman argues against the Reformed view that Paul’s Jewish opponents were legalists that saw the Law as a means of justification through works.
 Instead, he holds that the common Jewish understanding was that the Law would show the path of obedience, but that since all sinned, the sacrificial system was necessary because God saved not by merit, but by grace.

 The reason that Paul fought with the Judaizers was that they still held that the Mosaic Law was necessary for a Christian in order to be saved, and so they had not recognized Christ as the fulfillment of the Law – and over him (Jesus) they had stumbled in the race towards the goal of salvation.
-For a Christian to add the Mosaic Law back into the requirements of salvation was to fail to see that online that Law only pointed to Christ's coming.
+For a Christian to add the Mosaic Law back into the requirements of salvation was to fail to see that the Law only pointed to Christ’s coming.
 Christ, the end (telos) of the Law, was the goal at the finish line.
 Once he had come, the purpose of the Mosaic Law had been accomplished and was no longer necessary.
 Instead, the promise of a new, eschatological community (prophesied by Ezekiel and Jeremiah) had come.
 This new community would be characterized by a new covenant written upon the heart.
 Because the OT prophets knew that Israel had failed and would fail to fulfill the Law, they foresaw a better covenant written upon the heart.
 To Paul, the Church was this new eschatological community.
 The new covenant was ratified with blood just as the OT Law, the Mosaic Covenant, was ratified with blood.
 Now the Law of Christ has replaced the inadequate Law of Moses.
 This Law, written on the heart, is the Law of Love, or the Summary of the Law that Jesus quoted: You shall love the Lord your God with all your heart, soul, and mind, and your neighbor as yourself.

 Now, however, Paul insists that this new covenant community is called to holiness, and a holy lifestyle, that is exemplified in the holiness of separation from sinful practices, chief among them being idolatry and sexual impurity.
 These patterns of eschatological sanctification are essential to understanding the nature of God’s call for his people to be “holy” and different from the nations of the earth.
 As this moral law represents the divine nature and character, it cannot be escaped nor surpassed as the Mosaic Law has been.
 Paul sees the holiness of the people as necessary to fulfill their role as the new Temple of God’s Spirit.
 As the dwelling place of God, the people of God have become the fulfillment of the Ezekiel’s prophecy, which links the prophecy of a new covenant on the heart with the new dwelling place of God (Ez.
 37:27, Lev.
 26:11-12 & 2 Cor.
 6:16).
 So for Paul, the idea of holiness and the new covenant become so intertwined that they cannot be separated.